NordicSemiconductor/asset-tracker-cloud-firmware-aws/README.rst

 * `TLS`_
 * :ref:`FOTA <nrf9160_ug_fota>`

-To configure the application to use AWS IoT Core, see `Asset Tracker cloud example for AWS`_ .
+To configure the application to use AWS IoT Core, see `Asset Tracker Cloud Example for AWS`_ .
-`Azure cloud support for Asset Tracker`_ is currently under implementation.
+`Azure support for Asset Tracker v2`_ is currently under implementation.

 Device modes
 ============